 The surface of the body is covered with microscopic hair follicles that produce tiny hairs along with skin oil.
 These follicles, often called pores, can become clogged.2

 2. Formation of an acne lesion

-Once a pore becomes clogged, skin oil - which normally drains to the surface - is trapped inside and accumulates.
+Once a pore becomes clogged, skin oil, which normally drains to the surface, is trapped inside and accumulates.
 Acne bacteria thrives on this skin oil and multiplies inside the skin.
 The pore expands, and the wall of the pore breaks within the skin.
 The immune system responds with inflammation, which consists of redness, swelling, and an infiltration of white blood cells.
-This forms a run-of-the-mill "pimple" or "zit."2,3 If the clogged pore ruptures into deeper layers of the skin, it can develop into a larger, severe inflamed acne lesion like a nodule or cyst.
+This forms a run-of-the-mill "pimple" or "zit."2,3 If the clogged pore ruptures into deeper layers of the skin, it can develop into a larger (over 5 mm in diameter), severe inflamed acne lesion like a nodule or cyst.
 Any type of inflamed acne lesion can scar, but nodules and cysts are more prone to scarring.

 3. Tissue repair

-The body uses inflammation to clean up debris.
+The body uses inflammation to repair skin tissue.
 This cleaning process often results in damage of nearby healthy cells and tissues.
 After the inflammation subsides, the body begins repairing the cellular and tissue damage, which it does by stimulating the production of an important skin protein, collagen.4

 4. Skin tissue remodeling

 The amount of collagen the body produces controls the formation of a scar.
 If the body produces too little collagen, atrophic (indented) scars will form.
 If the body produces too much collagen, hypertrophic (raised) scars will form.